-A translation management system has dozens of features that can speed up delivery, such as translation memory, built-in quality control, integration with various platforms, including workflow management tools, and more.
+Localization software includes dozens of features that can speed up delivery, such as translation memory, built-in quality control, integration with various platforms—including workflow management tools—and more.

-The example of Kreditech, a German fintech company founded in 2012, is quite remarkable in this respect.
-With the help of Phrase, a software localization platform, Kreditech was able to make a giant leap from a local startup to an international business, operating in nine countries, with their financial product portfolio available in 30 languages.
+The example of Lyst, the largest global fashion search platform, is quite remarkable in this respect.
+With the help of a software localization platform, Lyst was able to make a giant leap from its startup beginnings in the UK to an international business, operating in 14 markets and launching its content live in 8 languages within just one minute.

-Localization means you work with multiple people from different cultural backgrounds and time zones which makes software localization management a difficult task.
-It also implies lots of technical aspects and constant communication between linguists, managers, QA team, and others.
+Localization means you work with multiple people from different cultural backgrounds and time zones, which makes software localization management a challenging task.
+It also implies lots of technical aspects and the need for constant communication between linguists, managers, the QA team, and others.

-When working with localization and translation management tools, you can invite various specialists in your team at any stage, track their progress, and manage their access to the project documentation.
+When working with a state-of-the-art localization solution, like translation management systems (TMS) or software localization platforms, you can invite various specialists in your team at any stage, track their progress, and manage their access to the project documentation.
 Software localization tools make team collaboration more efficient allowing all the members to see the full picture of the translation process.

-Software development is an ongoing process.
+Software development is an ongoing process, and localization needs to run in parallel throughout.
 That is why it is crucial to implement localization into the development cycle as early as possible—it allows you to release the localized versions along with the main one.

 The traditional approach to localization used to be based on spreadsheets, where all the translations and reviews were done manually.
 Leaving ample room for human errors, it led to increased working hours and enormous costs.